tomjoht/tomjoht.github.io/_posts/2022/9/2022-09-10-newport-deep-work.md

 ## Limits to focused work

 After I cranked out the description of those complex attributes, my brain actually hurt.
 I could feel my mental wheels were taxed.
-That's a good sign that I was actually engaged in deep work: I could feel the muscles in my brain were worked over, like I'd just gone to the gym.
+That's a good sign that I was actually engaged in deep work: I could feel the muscles in my brain being worked over, like I'd just gone to the gym.

 Newport says most people can't sustain states of focused concentration for more than 1-2 hours a day.
 Even the most experienced professionals tap out at 4 hours.
 Newport writes, "The most adept deep thinker cannot spend more than four of these hours in a state of true depth" (220).